-Bias alert!
-Bias alert!
-My husband is from Alberta and totally has me drinking the Canadian Kool-Aid!
-But don’t dismiss this post because of my bias; you need to consider a trip to Alberta based out of Calgary.
-Trust me on this one.
+Bias Alert!
+My husband is from Alberta and has me drinking the Canadian Kool-Aid.
+But don’t discard this post because of my slightly skewed point of view.
+You must trust me when I say you have to consider a trip to Alberta, Canada.

 The 12 Best Places to Visit in Alberta, Canada

-It is the perfect destination for the outdoorsy person, as well as the partial or wannabe outdoorsy person (more where I fall).
-There seem to be thousands of picturesque nature shots, and if you aren’t the type to hike 32 miles and camp for 4 days you still can get to a ton of awesome spots.
+It is the ultimate place for the outdoorsy person, and for all of us wannabes (that’d be me).
+There seem to be endless numbers of gorgeous nature shots, and if you aren’t the type to hike 32 miles and camp for 4 days you still can get to a ton of fantastic spots.

 Before knowing Calgary I was skeptical.
 I saw incredible pictures, but I of all people know how Photoshop works.
 I’m acquainted with cold weather, but I was worried that Canada would be too extreme.